fpalomo/king-kata-di/Readme.md

 * Transaction request security key ( 32 characters ) :
  The requests include a code to ensure they are real transaction requests.

+* ipn_endpoint : optional, URL where our system will notify of the payment success before printing the output.
+Explained below.

 Our engine will response a simple XML with the next format: